Ahmed al-Sharaa : The Evolution of a Syrian War Leader

 Idlib Syria by Osama Naser

-Madame Al Sharaa
+MS. Al Sharaa

-Since her informal introduction in January 2025 to a delegation of Syrian-American women in Damascus—where her husband clarified that she was his only wife and expressed his affection for her—she has made her first major public appearance in early February 2025, during an Umrah ceremony in Mecca with her husband.
-On February 5, Latifa al-Droubi accompanied al-Sharaa on his first official state visit to Turkey.
-She was received by Turkish First Lady Emine Erdoğan, who shared an official photo of their meeting from the Presidential Palace in Ankara.
+In early February 2025, she made her first major public appearance during an Umrah ceremony in Mecca with her husband.
+On February 5, she accompanied al-Sharaa on his first official state visit to Turkey, where she was received by Turkish First Lady Emine Erdoğan at the Presidential Palace in Ankara.